Dear Parent / Guardians

 Once you have read the handbook, you may go to the Subject Selection site to complete your choices.

 Diamond Valley College offers a High Achiever Program designed to challenge and enrich our young people’s educational opportunities.

 For the Application & Information Pack, download the following documents:

-An Information Evening will be held on Monday 22 June 2015 at 7pm.
-(Please RSVP to the General Office by Thursday 18 June)
+An Information Evening will be held on Tuesday 19 April 2016 at 7:30 pm.
+Please RSVP to the General Office by Friday 15 April.

 Please complete the documentation and payment by Friday 29 April 2016.

 Formal testing will be conducted on Saturday 21 May 8:30 am – 12:00 pm.